SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 and can be accessed via dot syntax, but which cannot be set to a different value by users of your class or structure.

-As mentioned above,
-the declaration of computed properties – including read-only computed properties – can be simplified by removing the ``get`` keyword:
+The declaration of a read-only computed property can be simplified by removing the ``get`` keyword:

 .. testcode:: classesAndStructures